PhD/MPhil Research in Trustworthy Systems

 Process

-If you are interested in a research thesis with us, and think you have the right prerequisites, you should contact the TS group leader or relevant TS academic by sending your transcripts and CV outlining any research experience you have, and how your interests match our research.
+If you are interested in an HDR with us, and think you have the right prerequisites, you should contact the TS group leader or relevant TS academic by sending your transcripts and CV outlining any research experience you have, and how your interests match our research.

 Emails that do not show that you have done your homework, can demonstrate an appropriate technical background, and can identify potential matches are likely to be ignored.